Sangan Zarbin Cupressus

 Sangan Zarbin Cupressus is a 3,212-year-old cypress tree located in Sistan and Baluchestan province, 45 km from Khash city with a height of about 30 meters and a trunk diameter of 3 meters.
 This cypress tree is registered as one of the national natural monuments of Iran and the life of it is estimated to be about 2000 years.

 Cypress trees were sacred to Zoroastrians and were mostly planted by Mobads (Zoroastrian priests).
-For this reason, after Islam, the people of the region named it the Mir Omar tree,to preserve it, and it was later calleed Sol.
+For this reason, after Islam, the people of the region named it the Mir Omar tree,to preserve it, and it was later called Sol.